Jonathan Pool

 Jonathan Pool, born 1942 in Chicago, is a political scientist from the United States.
 He works on the political and economic consequences of linguistic circumstances and language policy.

 Pool studied political science in Harvard between 1960 and 1964.
 He then joined the Peace Corps and went to Turkey, where he taught English.
 After his return he studied in Chicago, where he graduated in 1968 and earned his PhD in 1971.

-Pool worked at the universities of Chicago, New York (Stony Brook), Washington (Seattle), Stanford as well as in Mannheim, Paderborn, and Bielefeld in Germany.
+Pool worked at the universities of Chicago, New York (Stony Brook), Washington (Seattle), Stanford as well as in Germany (Mannheim, Paderborn and Bielefeld).
 After 1996 he worked as a chief strategist for Centerplex, an enterprise in Tukwila, Washington, near Seattle.
 He now is president of Utilika Foundation.

+Jonathan Pool was co-founder in 1968 of the Esperantic Studies Foundation, together with E. James Lieberman and Humphrey Tonkin.